DelroyGayle/manx-airlines-booking-system-pp4-version2/README.md

 - fare_quote = DecimalField(max_digits=6, decimal_places=2, default=0) - the actual price of the Booking
 - ticket_class = CharField(max_length=1, default="Y") - always **Y** for economy
 - cabin_class = CharField(max_length=1, default="Y") - always **Y** for economy
-- number_of_adults = PositiveSmallIntegerField - the number of adults on the Booking
+- number_of_adults = PositiveSmallIntegerField - the number of adults in the Booking
-- number_of_children = PositiveSmallIntegerField - the number of children on the Booking
+- number_of_children = PositiveSmallIntegerField - the number of children in the Booking
-- number_of_infants = PositiveSmallIntegerField - the number of infants on the Booking
+- number_of_infants = PositiveSmallIntegerField - the number of infants in the Booking
 - number_of_bags = PositiveSmallIntegerField - baggage allowance as requested by the passenger
 - departure_time = CharField(4 characters) - Standard Time of Departure e.g. **0800**
 - arrival_time = CharField((4 characters) - Standard Time of Departure e.g. **0945**